 Despite expert guidance from Rod and his team, Pete and I didn’t catch a single thing.
 The guy next to me, however, caught five fish within the hour, though I stopped hating him when he offered me a bite of his fifth rainbow trout (all caught fish are cooked on the spot).

-Some people will tell you that you haven’t actually experienced Alaska in winter unless you’ve seen the northern lights.
+Some people will tell you that you haven’t actually experienced Alaska in winter unless you’ve seen the northern lights in Fairbanks.
 These people probably stayed up until 4:00 AM three nights in a row, and then on the fourth, on two hours of sleep, finally saw the lights through bleary eyes.
 The northern lights is one of travelers’ top bucket-list items, and Fairbanks is one of the best places in the world to see them.
 But the hard truth is, the lights are fickle.
 Predicting their appearance is almost impossible.
 Even if you have perfectly clear skies and no light pollution, there are a variety of meteorological factors that come into play.
 Sometimes, it’s just not in the cards.

 Fairbanks has a dedicated aurora-watching facility called Aurora Pointe, about 20 minutes northeast of the city.
 This building atop a lonely hill truly is the perfect place to see the lights — if there are any to be seen.
 It gives people a warm, comfortable place to gather, play board games, drink coffee, and grow increasingly sleep deprived while waiting for the lights together.
 While we never saw the lights, the sense of community fostered by collectively waiting for a celestial phenomenon that might never show up is actually incredible.